 2. The Serials & Electronic Resources Librarian: Selects print and electronic journals, and databases, with input from faculty, the Library Dean, and library liaisons.

-3. The Special Collections Librarian: Selects materials in dialogue with library liaisons, the Dean’s office, and the Collection Development Librarian.
+3. The University Archives & Rare Books Librarian: Selects materials in dialogue with library liaisons, the Dean’s office, and the Collection Development Librarian.

 4. Library Liaisons: Each liaison recommends materials in all formats for assigned disciplines, with input from departmental faculty and assistance from other members of the library faculty.